Skagen, Denmark – Best Things to Do

 Grenen

 Due to strong currents and waves, it is not allowed to bathe at this beach, but it is allowed to stand with just the feet in the water.
 Even though bathing is not allowed, Grenen remains a highly popular tourist spot.
-The reason is obviously that you can see the two seas flow into each other – but also that you can walk for a long time on the cozy beach.
-The alternative is to take the historic bus, Sandormen, to reach the peak of Grenen.
-This is very popular and it is a solid alternative if you do not wish to walk for 30 minutes in the sand to get back again!
+The reason is obviously that you can see the two seas flow into each other – but also that you can take long walks and enjoy the fresh air.

 And a final thing about Grenen in Skagen: It is the place in Denmark where you can observe the largest variety of bird species.
 During spring, it is even considered the best place in all of Northern Europe to observe birds of prey, as they will be present in significant numbers.